AdrienTaylor/Performance-Estimation-Problems-For-Newton/README.md

 This code can be used to reproduce the results from the work:

 > [1] de Klerk, Etienne, Francois Glineur, and Adrien Taylor.
-"Worst-case convergence analysis of gradient and Newton methods through semidefinite programming performance estimation." arXiv preprint arXiv:1709.05191 (2017).
+"Worst-case convergence analysis of gradient and Newton methods through semidefinite programming performance estimation." arXiv:1709.05191 (2017).

 ## Getting started